codejedi-ai/darcology-msmp/containers/server-site/DATA-SCHEMA.md

 - CSV files are automatically trimmed to prevent excessive growth
 - **Player data is keyed by UUID** (not username) - this ensures data consistency even if players change their usernames
 - UUID is the primary key/superkey for all player-related data structures

+## Service Implementation

+The data files are managed by the following Rails models and services:

+- **DataLogger**: Handles creation/updates of online players, playtime, sessions, and system stats
+- **PlayerTracker**: Manages runtime player state and persistence
+- **DashboardController**: Reads data for display and triggers logging of system statistics